 Pretreatment factors associated with an adverse outcome in one or more studies include the following:

 Prognostic factors identified in selected multi-institutional studies include the following:

-A single-institution study showed that African American patients had a higher relapse rate than did white patients, but OS was similar.
+A single-institution study showed that African American patients had a higher relapse rate than did White patients, but OS was similar.
 A Children's Oncology Group (COG) analysis showed no difference in EFS by race or ethnicity.
-However, compared with non-Hispanic whites, Hispanic and non-Hispanic black children had an inferior OS because of an increased postrelapse mortality rate.[Level of evidence: 1iiA]
+However, compared with non-Hispanic White children, Hispanic and non-Hispanic Black children had an inferior OS because of an increased postrelapse mortality rate.[Level of evidence: 1iiA]